 Scars indicate that the body has completed a healing process.
 In most people, scarring that results from a cut, incision, or injury to superficial tissue eventually fades to a point at which the appearance of the scar is barely perceptible.
 In certain skin tones and ethnicities, such as the Asian population, scarring tends to be darker than surrounding tissue.

 This can present cosmetic concerns and a decrease in self-confidence.
-In our Manhattan office, Dr. Lao performs scar revision to help patients feel more satisfied with their appearance.
+In our Manhattan office, Dr. Walden performs scar revision to help patients feel more satisfied with their appearance.

 What Is Scar Revision?